PrinceSingh19/SnapShot/README.md

 ### Summary

-SnapShot is a gallery created using React,React Hooks, React Router and Redux toolkit.
+SnapShot is a gallery created using React,React Hooks, React Router, Redux toolkit and Tailwind CSS.
 The Routes were setup for four default pages and a search page.
 Also the images were displayed using the Unsplash API and fetch API to fetch data.

+I have created this Snapshot gallery project using React Context API also which is in context branch.
+The technologies used in context branch are React,React Hooks, React Router and Redux Context API and Taiwind CSS

 ### Motivation

-The purpose of this project was to get familiar with React Hooks and Redux toolkit.
+The purpose of this project was to get familiar with React Hooks, Redux toolkit, and Context API .

 ### Getting Started